 - 14.8.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat which, if it is secured, must be done so with no more than two bolts.
-If bolts are used they must: - Be clearly indicated and easily accessible to rescue crews. - Be fitted vertically. - Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.8.2 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device. - 14.8.3 The seat must be removable without the need to cut or remove any of the seat belts. - 14.8.4 Details of the tool referred to above, the belt receptacles and the head stabilisation device may be found in the Appendix to these regulations.
+If bolts are used they must be: - a) Clearly indicated and easily accessible to rescue crews. - b) Fitted vertically. - c) Removable with the same tool for all teams and which is issued to all rescue crews. - 14.8.2 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device. - 14.8.3 The seat must be removable without the need to cut or remove any of the seat belts. - 14.8.4 Details of the tool referred to above, the belt receptacles and the head stabilisation device may be found in the Appendix to the Technical Regulations.